Erjon95/finalproject/README.md

 To register a new seller, visit "localhost:8080/register-seller."

 To upload an event as a seller, "visit localhost:8080/upload_event."
+The value of the "Ticket Seller Id" field must match an id from the "ticketseller" table.